conditionedstimulus/MIDA/README.md

 # MIDA
-Multiple Imputation using DAE in PyTorch
+"MIDA: Multiple Imputation using Denoising Autoencoders" implementation in PyTorch Link to the paper: https://arxiv.org/pdf/1705.02737.pdf